eacton/CAGEF/Lesson_1/Lesson1.md

 We are going to use a simple function to create a vector.
 Functions take arguments.
 To find out which arguments they take, we can look at the help menu.
 The help menus in R can be intimidating and hard to read.
 Don't think it is just because you are new.
 If you really don't understand the help menu, you are probably not the only one, so look online and there will likely be a simpler explanation.

 Let's look up the function `c()`, which combines values into a vector or list.
 It takes in the argument `'...'`, which is defined as the objects to be concatenated.
-In the description it says 'all agruments are coerced to a common type, which is the type of the returned value' and in the details it tells you the hierarchy 'NULL < raw < logical < integer < double < complex < character < list < expression' and 'factors are treated only via their internal integer codes'.
+In the description it says 'all arguments are coerced to a common type, which is the type of the returned value' and in the details it tells you the hierarchy of coercion: _NULL < raw < logical < integer < double < complex < character < list < expression_.
+It also says 'factors are treated only via their internal integer codes'.
 Now we don't know what all this means yet, but we come back to this as we go along.
 The output of the function is 'NULL or an expression or a vector'.
 At the bottom of the help menu, there are usually examples of how to use the function, which are sometimes easier to understand than the documentation.

 ###Vectors

-Here are what vectors of each 'type' would look like.
+Here are what vectors of each data 'type' would look like.
 Note that character items must be in quotations.
+'L' is placed next to a number to specify an integer.

 ```r